Denver Nursing Home & Elder Abuse Lawyer

-If you’ve been abused or have a loved one who was the victim of elder abuse, it’s important to have an attorney who is compassionate, aggressive and understands the elder care system.
+If you’ve been abused or have a loved one who was the victim of elder abuse, it’s important to have an elder abuse & nursing home abuse attorney who is compassionate, aggressive and understands the elder care system.

 In the 2015-16 fiscal year, Denver police responded to 926 reports of elder abuse.
 Physical and financial elder abuse is all too common.
 Abuse may be perpetrated by a family member, a facility such as a nursing home, or an agency providing services in a private home or facility.
 According to the Nursing Home Abuse Guide, it is estimated that over 3.2 million adults live in nursing homes and as many as 40% of adults will be in a nursing home at some point in their lifetime.

-Steps to Take After Noticing Nursing Home Abuse
+What to Do After Noticing Nursing Home & Elder Abuse

 The most important step to take when you suspect a loved one is a victim of nursing home abuse is to make sure you remove them from that dangerous situation.